bommareddythanmayasree/Pawdentify/README.md

 arduino
 Copy code
 http://localhost:5000
-Upload a dog image to get the predicted breed and insights.
+Upload a dog image to get the predicted breed and detailed insights.

 🧪 Model Details
 Architecture: CNN with Transfer Learning